 View and Download our 990 Forms:

 Since 2002, we have facilitated more than 140,000 pet sterilizations in the First Coast area.
-We have seen an overall reduction in pet intake and a 80% decrease in the number of animals being euthanized.
-In April 2009, FCNMHP opened our high-volume, high-quality spay/neuter clinic, located in the Joseph A. Strasser Animal Health and Welfare Building, to facilitate the needed increase in surgeries.
+We have seen an overall reduction in pet intake, as well as an almost 90% decrease in the number of animals being euthanized.
+In April 2009, FCNMHP opened a high-volume, high-quality spay/neuter clinic, located in the Joseph A. Strasser Animal Health and Welfare Building, to facilitate the needed increase in surgeries.
 The clinic is designed with the capacity for up to 200 daily sterilizations, making it one of the highest volume clinics in the country when at full capacity.

-First Coast No More Homeless Pets was founded in 2001 when Rick DuCharme, founder and executive director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
-Following SpayJax, SpayNassau was developed along with two other low-cost programs.
-In 2006, our Trap-Neuter-Return program was developed to offer low-cost spay and neuter surgeries for feral, stray, outdoor and community cats.
-In August 2008, our Feral Freedom program kicked off, saving approximately 5,000 feral cats a year.
-We moved in and opened our state-of-the-art high-volume and high-quality spay/neuter and wellness clinic in April 2009.
+First Coast No More Homeless Pets began in 2001 when Rick DuCharme, Founder and Executive Director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
+Following SpayJax, SpayNassau was developed along with two other similar low-cost programs.
+In 2006, our Trap-Neuter-Return program was developed to offer low-cost spay and neuter surgeries for feral, stray, outdoor, and community cats.
+In 2008, working with the city of Jacksonville, the Feral Freedom program was officially introduced: the first public/private collaboration in the nation to save all feral, stray, outdoor, and community cats that entered the city’s shelters.
+The program currently saves the lives of about 5,000 cats per year.
+We opened one of the largest spay/neuter clinics in the country in 2009.
+The 16,000 square foot facility includes the FCNMHP headquarters, an 8,000 square foot veterinary clinic, and garage space to execute and expand transport efforts.
 We are averaging 2,000 spay/neuter surgeries every month!